Legally Blonde: The Musical: The Search for Elle Woods: After the show

 Hanks was chosen as the winner by Jerry Mitchell during her final audition at the Palace Theatre.

 Autumn Hurlbert was declared the runner-up and served as Hanks' understudy while also performing in the ensemble.

 Finalists Rhiannon Hansen (3rd place) and Lauren Zakrin (4th place) participated in the musical's first national tour, respectively, as Margot and as the understudy for Elle.
-Zakrin later starred in the 1st National Tour of Wicked in the ensemble and as an understudy for Glinda.
+Zakrin later starred in the first National Tour of Wicked in the ensemble and as an understudy for Glinda.
 Zakrin also closed the Broadway company of Rock of Ages as Sherrie Christian.
 Zakrin was in the ensemble and an understudy for Natasha in Natasha, Pierre & The Great Comet of 1812 on Broadway, and was with the show in its two previous iterations Off-Broadway.
 She originated the role of Kathryn Merteuil in Cruel Intentions: The Musical.
 She most recently was in the ensemble of Jesus Christ Superstar Live in Concert.

-Natalie Lander Lives in Los Angeles and has prominent recurring guest star roles on ABC's The Middle, TV Land's Lopez with George Lopez, and TNT's Major Crimes.
-She was also a series regular on the Disney Junior show Goldie & Bear where she played the lead voice of "Goldie."
-Natalie has over 80 credits on IMDB that include TV, film, animation, and video game roles.
+Lander lives in Los Angeles and has prominent recurring guest star roles on ABC's The Middle, TV Land's Lopez with George Lopez, and TNT's Major Crimes.
+She was also a series regular on the Disney Junior show Goldie & Bear voicing "Goldie."
+Lander has over 80 credits on IMDb that include TV, film, animation, and video game roles.
 Her father was David L. Lander, who played Squiggy on Laverne & Shirley.

-Cassie Silva originated the role of Mrs. Wormwood on the 1st National Tour of Matilda after originally appearing in the Broadway company.
+Cassie Silva originated the role of Mrs. Wormwood on the first National Tour of Matilda after originally appearing in the Broadway company.
 She joined the Broadway company of Six as an alternate in 2022.
+In 2024, she performed as Anne Boleyn in the Six national tour.

 Celina Carvajal now goes by a shorter version of her name, Lena Hall.
 She has gone on to originate the role of Nicola in Kinky Boots and has also performed as Yitzak in the 2014 revival of Hedwig and the Angry Inch with Neil Patrick Harris.
 The role of Yitzak earned her a Tony for Best Featured Actress in a Musical in 2014.
 Hall is also the lead singer of the band The Deafening.

 Emma Zaks, daughter to Tony-Winning Director Jerry Zaks, went on to perform in the Broadway revival of Hair.

 Cassie Okenka performed as Dorothy Gale in the national tour of The Wizard of Oz, was the understudy to Bonnie in Bonnie and Clyde on Broadway and recently performed in the 1st National Tour of Wicked in the ensemble and as an understudy for Glinda.
 Okenka appeared in School of Rock on Broadway where she understudied Patty.